wuguo5982/Big_Data_Healthcare_Analytics/README.md

-## ☘️ Projects in Healthcare and Applied ML/AI
+## Projects in Healthcare and Applied ML/AI

 This repository showcases a diverse set of machine learning and AI projects applied to the healthcare domain.
-The focus is on leveraging real-world datasets for predictive analytics, disease diagnosis, medical imaging, and scalable deployment through modern MLOps practices.
+The focus is on leveraging real-world datasets for predictive analytics, disease diagnosis, medical imaging, insurance cost estimation, and scalable deployment through modern MLOps practices.

 ---

-### 🤖 Domain Coverage
+### Domain Coverage

 These projects span a wide range of healthcare challenges, including: